This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} s = c^{(p)}\ln\left(\theta\right) + c''\tag{9.30}\label{eq:entropy_spec_id_gas} \end{align} \]

-with molar mass $M$.
+with the molar mass $M$.

 \[ \begin{align} \rho\md{s} = c^{(p)}\frac{\rho}{\theta}\md\theta = \frac{1}{T}\left(q_T^{(V)} - sTq_\rho^{(V)}\right). \end{align} \]